j-stach/phantom-limb/README.md

 # Phantom Limb
-*"So we just skirt the hallway sides, a phantom and a fly; <br> Follow the lines and wonder why there's no connection."* <br>
+> *"So we just skirt the hallway sides, a phantom and a fly; <br> Follow the lines and wonder why there's no connection."* <br>
-&emsp;-- The Shins
+> -- The Shins

 This is a crate for simulating sensor inputs and reading behavioral outputs for bionic neural networks. <br>
-Use the CLI tool as an example reference for building signal interfaces for Cajal. <br>
+Use the [CLI tool](https://github.com/j-stach/phantom-limb/blob/main/src/dummy/) as a reference for building signal interfaces for Cajal. <br>

 **NOTE: Crate is incomplete without Cajal and will not be useful until Cajal is also released.**
 ## phantom_limb